angular-experts-io/module-federation-example/README.md

 With module federation, the situation changes:

-* lazy loaded feature libs get their own corresponding `remote` app which will be build using a `full build` (and cached)
+* lazy loaded feature libs get their own corresponding `remote` app which will be built using a `full build` (and cached)
 * the main app will become a `host` app which will be build using a `full build` (and cached)
 * now instead of one `full build` we have multiple `full builds` (one for each `remote` (lazy loaded feature) and one for the `host`)
 * these `full builds` are decoupled and can be built, deployed and cached independently
+* these `full builds` have same speed behavior as in scenario 1, but now we have eg **many smaller ones instead of 1 large one**, AND most of them can be consumed from cache (if not changed, eg changing implementation in one lazy feature)
+* in other words, we're transforming **slow build of one large Angular app** into **many smaller fast builds of smaller Angular apps (one per lazy feature)** which can be cached and won't need to rebuild all together under normal circumstances
-* the interaction between the `full build` and `buildable libs` is the same as in scenario 2 which would lead to an argument that it **NEVER** makes sense to have buildable libs (besides case when you want to publish them as npm packages, OR use Typescript compilation as a form of "testing"), again, please ping me [@tomastrajan](https://twitter.com/tomastrajan) on Twitter if you have different reproduction
+* the interaction between the `full build`  and `buildable libs` (now for the corresponding `remote`(instead of the app) and the `buildable libs` like `feature` or `ui`) is the same as in scenario 2 which would lead to an argument that it **NEVER** makes sense to have buildable libs (besides case when you want to publish them as npm packages, OR use Typescript compilation as a form of "testing"), again, please ping me [@tomastrajan](https://twitter.com/tomastrajan) on Twitter if you have different reproduction